Ogden Divorce Lawyers Focused on Protecting Your Rights

 Prior to Filing

 It’s important to know that Utah has certain residency requirements regarding your ability to get divorced.
 You or your spouse must have been a resident of a county within the state for at least three months prior to filing the petition.
 If you have a minor child and there is a custody issue, the law states that the child must have lived with at least one parent for at least six months.
 At the same time, there are certain exceptions to that rule.
-For an overview of the divorce process and projected timelines, you can refer to the Utah Roadmap for Divorced Cases or contact our divorce attorneys at KNK Law.
+For an overview of the divorce process and projected timelines, you can refer to the Utah Roadmap for Divorced Cases or contact our divorce lawyers at KNK Law.

 Petition and Summons